-If you’re in the market for a new swimming pool, then you probably already know there are an overwhelming number of choices to choose from.
+If you’re in the market for a new swimming pool, then you probably already know there are an overwhelming number of choices.
 Everything from your pool’s design and construction to how to maintain it will affect how your pool is run.
 So it isn’t easy to know what’s right for you.

-As far as the general system for your pool goes, there are two options: traditional chlorine pools and salt water pools.
-And let me be clear – salt water pools still use chlorine!
+As far as the general system for your pool goes, your two main options are traditional chlorine pools and saltwater pools.
+And let me be clear – saltwater pools still use chlorine!
 While traditional chlorine pools rely on you manually adding chlorine and a pool filtration system to keep the water in tip-top shape, a saltwater pool uses a salt chlorine generator to convert salt into chlorine and sanitize the water.

 Main Takeaways